biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

 # BIOINFORMATICS IN ONE LINE

-Collection of useful commands for bioinformatics purposes.
+There are many ways to solve a task.
+In bioinformatics, sometimes we need a simple way to get things done quick and easy.
+Here I have collected a list of useful commands for different bioinformatics purposes.
 All in one line!

 ## Fasta / FASTQ
 Convert multiple-line Fasta To single-line Fasta